ibm-cloud-docs/mas-ms/support.md

 * Direct access to the production database is not allowed.
 If a client wishes to access production data, they must order a data replica and a read only user can be created against this replica.
 This replica is near real time so it will mirror the production data.

-* Read only users can be requested for non-productin databases.
+* Read only users can be requested for non-production databases.

 * Read / Write users can be requested for development databases.

-* Connections is currently JDBC only.
+* Connection is currently JDBC only.

 Please note, if a client has been granted write access to a database, and there are issues with data, the SRE team will only restore the database back to the last version.
-SRE personnel will not trouble shoot queries or data issues in these databases.
+SRE personnel will not troubleshoot queries or data issues in these databases.

-A support ticket must be submitted listing the names and emails of the users needing access.
+A support case must be submitted listing the names and emails of the users needing access.
 One ticket is required for each database.

-All users created is the client responsibility to ensure once access is no longer required a support ticket created to remove that access.
+It is the client's responsibility to ensure once access is no longer required for a user, a support case is submitted to have the IBM SRE team remove that user's access.

 ## Compatibility and Dependencies
 {: #compatibility-dependencies}